-Kendall Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Mainstream Voucher programs.
-As of May 9th, 2021, Kendall Housing Authority has 1 waiting lists that are open now or opening soon.
+Kendall Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Mainstream Voucher programs.

 The Kendall Housing Authority is managed by the DuPage Housing Authority.
 When calling the Kendall Housing Authority, a representative will answer as the DuPage Housing Authority.

 The following agencies operate on behalf of Kendall Housing Authority:

 |Kendall County, Illinois Housing Choice Voucher||Open Soon|

 As of September 24th, 2022, it is not known if Kendall Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of September 24th, 2022, Kendall Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.